-The value of your mesothelioma case is determined by multiple factors.
-The most important are the extent of your asbestos exposure and the illnesses you developed as a result.
-Mesothelioma lawyers will look at your work history, family life, age, and the expenses resulting from your illness to build your case.
+Your mesothelioma case value is determined by multiple factors, with the most important being the asbestos-containing products to which you were exposed, the extent of the exposure, and the illness you developed as a result.
+Sokolove Law will look at your medical history, work history, military service, if any, your early family life, and more to build your case.

 - Expenses created by your illness